WorkSafeBC Home

 Benefits for workers

 There are many benefits to staying connected to your workplace and returning to work as soon as it is safe to do so after an injury.
+People who return to work as soon as it’s safe to do so usually recover faster.

-Some of the benefits include maintaining:
+Some of the other benefits include:

-• Income and employment benefits
+• Keeping income and employment benefits

-• Physical and mental health
+• Maintaining physical and mental health

 Steps to take